 Master Students Child and Adolescent Psychology

 This course has two aims.
-The first aim is to explain the principles of behaviour therapy in children.
-The principles are those of instrumental and classical conditioning, modelling, and instruction-following.
-They can be used to interpret behaviour changes in children’s everyday lives, and to facilitate children’s optimal development.
-The second aim is to give students a basic training in using principles of behaviour therapy for the benefit of children.
+The first aim is to explain the principles of behaviour modification in children.
+The principles are those of operant and classical conditioning, modelling, and rule-governed behaviour.
+They can be used to account for roles of experience in child development, and to help troubled children.
+The second aim is to give a basic training in using principles of behaviour modification for the benefit of children.

 At the end of this course, the student should be capable of (1) interpreting everyday behaviour changes in terms of well-established forms of learning and (2) carrying out behavioural assessment, making behavioural objectives, and devising treatment plans for simple behaviour problems.

 Seven (7) lectures introducing the principles of behaviour training with children.

 Seven (7) work group meetings facilitating training in the application of the principles.